coq/coq/doc/sphinx/language/gallina-specification-language.rst

       Check forest_rec.

-   Assume we want to parametrize our mutual inductive definitions with the two type variables :g:`A` and :g:`B`, the declaration should be done the following way:
+   Assume we want to parameterize our mutual inductive definitions with the two type variables :g:`A` and :g:`B`, the declaration should be done the following way: